Magic-Deck/ponyshow/README.md

 ## Ponyshow Decks

-A Ponyshow deck is a folder consisting of:
+A Ponyshow deck is a compressed folder consisting of:

 ```
 - deck.md               // master slide deck